Saturn/live-football-ontv/README.md

 ```
 0 13 * * * cd /path/to/live-football-ontv; venv/bin/python run.py >/dev/null 2>&1
 ```
-####PushBullet
+####Pushbullet
-A PushBullet API_KEY is required in order to send pushes to your devices.
+A Pushbullet API_KEY is required in order to send pushes to your devices.

 Get your API_KEY here: '''https://www.pushbullet.com/#settings/account'''